mbhall88/classification_benchmark/README.md

-# Pangenome databases provide superior host removal and mycobacteria classification from clinical metagenomic data
+# Pangenome databases improve host removal and mycobacteria classification from clinical metagenomic data

-> Hall, M, Coin, L., Pangenome databases provide superior host removal and mycobacteria classification from clinical metagenomic data. bioRxiv 2023. doi: [10.1101/2023.09.18.558339][doi]
+> Hall, Michael B., and Lachlan J. M. Coin.
+“Pangenome databases improve host removal and mycobacteria classification from clinical metagenomic data” GigaScience, April 4, 2024. <https://doi.org/10.1093/gigascience/giae010>

 Benchmarking different ways of doing read (taxonomic) classification, with a focus on removal of contamination and classification of _M. tuberculosis_ reads.